webbuilders-group/GridFieldDetailFormAddNew/README.md

 # GridFieldDetailFormAddNew

 Adds the ability to create a new gridField item directly from the edit form.
+Use the 3.0 branch for compatability with SilverStripe 3.0.

 ## Maintainer Contact